kaviyasuriya10-bot/solar-powered-autonomous-glider/README.md

+Note: Repository was renamed.
+If you accessed via an older link, it will redirect automatically.

 ## Overview

 This project presents the design and development of a solar-powered autonomous glider with futur AI-based monitoring capabilities.
 The system integrates renewable energy, embedded electronics, and flight control to enable efficient and long-endurance aerial operation.